usmanakhtar/dataset/README.md

 * **Understanding customer behavior:** Analyze how different factors influence customer responses to telemarketing campaigns.
 * **Optimizing marketing strategies:** Develop more targeted and effective campaigns by identifying the most successful contact methods and customer segments.

-## License

-This dataset is available under the [insert license name here] license (link to license details).

-**Please note:** You'll need to replace `[insert license name here]` with the actual license under which you're distributing the dataset.